fisher-alice/johnny-five-wiki/Board.md

 The `Board` class constructs objects that represent the physical board itself.
+All device objects depend on an initialized and ready board object.

 Related: